simplymichael/express-user-manager/README.md

   using the ***Authorization*** header.
 - **loadUser**:
-  Loads the current user (identified by *username*) into the request, to that it is available to other middlewares in the middleware chain.
+  Loads the current user (identified by *username*) into the request, to that it is available to every other middleware in the middleware chain.
   The username is sent as part of the request parameters (*request.params*)
 - **loggedIn**:
   Ensures a user is logged in before they can perform the requested action.